frankabeike/Project_Portfolio/README.md

    cd project-portfolio/project_dashboard
    cd project-portfolio/project_prediction
    cd project-portfolio/project_data_pipeline
-3. Follow the instructions in each project's README to set up and run the code.
+3. Follow the instructions in each project's README.md to set up and run the code.

 ## Usage